Separating Rank Logic from Polynomial Time: Introduction

-The challenge for Duplicator in the invertible-map game is to come up with an invertible matrix proving simultaneous similarity of two sequences matrices.
+The challenge for Duplicator in the invertible-map game is to come up with an invertible matrix proving simultaneous similarity of two sequences of matrices.
 To construct such matrices, we use two ingredients.
-The first is a class of combinatorial objects, we call blurers.
-In some sense, blurers are symmetric objects, which contain a well-defined asymmetry.
-We use this asymmetry to ``blur'' the twist between two non-isomorphic CFI graphs over multiple edges in the graphs.
-Because of the symmetry of the blurers, the blurred twist cannot be detected in most cases and the graphs seem to be isomorphic.
-In particular, if we only consider $1$-ary rank operators, blurers suffice to show that the CFI query is not definable.
-Considering $k$-ary rank operators for $k>1$ becomes inherently more difficult.
-While the argument for the $1$-ary case is a local argument, we have to consider $k$-tuples, where vertices of different parts of the graph are combined.
-We design and use blurers such that there is exactly one gadget at which the edges become apparent, between which the twist is blurred.
-Only in the case that both the column and the row index of the matrix fix a vertex of that gadget, blurers are not sufficient to prove similarity.
-In this situation, one can spot the edges, between which we blur the twist.
-Here we use the second idea.
-The critical indices all fix a vertex of the same gadget.
-If we fix one vertex of a gadget, then all vertices of that gadget can be distinguished, i.e., the gadget is separated into singleton orbits.
-Hence, we can make an arbitrary vertex of the critical gadget a parameter, recurse on the arity of the rank operator (as we now only have to consider $(k-1)$-tuples as indices), and obtain similarity matrices for $(k-1)$-ary rank operators.
-Each matrix blurs the ``recursive'' twist at one of the edges, to which the blurer moves the twist.
-Now, because the girth of the base graph is large enough, these similarity matrices ``act'' on ``independent'' parts of the graph and can be combined with the blurer to obtain a similarity matrix for the $k$-ary case.
+The first consists of sets of local automorphisms we call \emph{blurrers}.
+They satisfy some symmetry properties but contain a certain asymmetry.
+We use this asymmetry to ``blur'' the twist between two non-isomorphic CFI graphs, that is, we ``distribute'' it among multiple edges in the graphs.
+Because of the symmetry of the blurrers, it is ``hard'' to detect the blurred twist in the invertible-map game.
+In particular, if we only consider $1$-ary rank operators, blurrers suffice to construct a winning strategy for Duplicator.
+Considering arity~$k$ becomes inherently more difficult.
+While the argument for the $1$-ary case is a local argument, in the $k$-ary case we have to consider $k$\nobreakdash-tuples combining vertices scattered in the graph.
+However, we can use the blurrers such that only for $k$\nobreakdash-tuples containing vertices of a single ``problematic'' gadget (and possibly other vertices far apart) the blurrer is not sufficient to prove simultaneous similarity.
+Here we use the second ingredient.
+We make an arbitrary vertex of the problematic gadget a parameter.
+This fixes the problematic gadgets and it suffices to consider the $(k-1)$\nobreakdash\nobreakdash-tuples where the vertex of the problematic gadgets is removed.
+We recurse on the arity and obtain for every edge, between which we blurred the twist, a similarity matrix for arity $(k-1)$.
+Using the large girth of the graph, these edges are chosen sufficiently far apart each other.
+This is important to combine the $(k-1)$-ary similarity matrices with the blurrer to obtain a similarity matrix for the $k$-ary case.